 Make sure you practice warming up every time before you get onto the rink.
 Stretch your legs, your arms and your neck as this will relax the muscles and not keep them stiff.
 So even if you fall, chances are you won’t be too hurt.

-How to ice skate?
+How to ice skate for beginners?
 This is pretty simple.
 You need to keep practicing the moves and even falling down in order to perfect your gliding as much as you can.
 You don’t need to become a pro in one day, take it slow.
 However, don’t get disheartened if you don’t get quick results.
 Ice skating is a sport that requires a lot of time and dedication.
 But make sure it seems fun to you and not routine-like.

 Naturally, as a beginner, you won’t have much control or balance over your movements.
 This may result in you falling down every now and then.
 Don’t be afraid when you fall.
 If you are rigid, the impact will hurt.
 Just let loose and fall naturally, that way the impact with the ice won’t hurt as much.
 Also, try keeping your hands to yourself if you fall, otherwise, other skaters might run over your fingers.